NoahDobie/NoahDobie/README.md

 #### 🔭 I'm workin' on
 - [Face Track to Lean](https://github.com/NoahDobie/Face-Track-To-Lean): Tracking left and right leans with the camera and converting them to keyboard inputs.
 - [Noah's Weather App](https://github.com/NoahDobie/Noahs-Weather-App): A web app providing forecasts for up to 4 locations at once.
+- [Spotify BPM Sorter](https://github.com/NoahDobie/spotify-bpm-sorter): A web app allowing users to sort Spotify playlists and create new ones by a certain BPM.

 #### 🌱 I'm learning and using
 <div align="center">